InvadingOctopus/octopuskit/QuickStart/README QuickStart.md

 3. 📥 **Copy and include** the `QuickStart/Universal/` folder (which supports iOS, macOS and tvOS) in your project.

-    > In the Xcode Project Navigator, menu-click on the `OctopusKit/QuickStart/` folder and select "Show in Finder" then drag the Universal subfolder into your project folder in the Xcode navigator.
+    > In the Xcode Project Navigator, select the `OctopusKit/QuickStart/` folder, then in the File Inspector, click the arrow next to "Full Path", then drag the `Universal` subfolder into your project folder in the Xcode navigator.

 4. 🖼 Add the `OKQuickStartView` to the `ContentView.swift` file: